 What are possible difficulties my child is experiencing that might be associated with dyslexia?

 The purpose of this information area is to answer frequently asked questions concerning how students who may exhibit characteristics of dyslexia are served within the RCISD.
-The guidelines and procedures adopted have been designed to correlate to the identification and instruction of students with dyslexia and related disorders adopted by the State Board of Education in 1992, mandated by the state of Texas, and presented in The Dyslexia Handbook: Procedures Concerning Dyslexia and Related Disorders.
-Commonly referred to as The Blue Book, this document is intended to provide districts with guidelines for developing written procedures and has been a consistent resource in the development of the RCISD’s dyslexia intervention.
+The Dyslexia Handbook 2021 Update: Procedures Concerning Dyslexia and Related Disorders is intended to provide districts with guidelines for developing written procedures and has been a consistent resource in the development of the RCISD’s dyslexia intervention.

 The most recent version, The Dyslexia Handbook 2021 Update: Procedures Concerning Dyslexia and Related Disorders implements statutory requirements added by the 85th Texas Legislature.
 The Dyslexia Handbook provides guidelines for school districts to follow as they identify and provide services for students with dyslexia and related disorders.
 Additionally, the handbook provides school districts and parents/guardians with information regarding the state’s dyslexia laws and their relation to these federal laws: the Rehabilitation Act of 1973, Section 504 as amended in 2008 (Section 504), the Americans with Disabilities Amendments Act and the Individuals with Disabilities Education Act (IDEA).